Chief Executive Officer

 Healthy Landscape Manager, South-East New South Wales – Peter Saunders

-Peter manages conservation and infrastructure work across Bush Heritage's New South Wales reserves (Scottsdale, Tarcutta Hills, Brogo, Burrin Burrin, ‘Nameless' Sylvan).
+Peter manages conservation and infrastructure work across Bush Heritage's New South Wales reserves (Scottsdale, Tarcutta Hills, Brogo, Burrin Burrin, ‘Nameless' Sylvan) and local partnerships such as the Upper Murrumbidgee Demonstration Reach and the Mulligans Flat Management committee.
 Formerly working as a Chartered Aircraft Engineer, Peter changed his career some years ago when he worked to develop management systems and compliance regimes for environmental management within a major federal department.
 This work ran concurrently with the management of his own 110-ha property focusing on native grass seed production and a low-intensity grazing enterprise.
 This work developed into his own small business in rural contracting and natural resource management services and the formalising of his experience with postgraduate study at the Australian National University prior to taking up employment with Bush Heritage Australia in 2009.
-Living in Bellmount Forrest, New South Wales with his wife and two daughters, Peter is a both an active member of the community and Rural Fire Service member.
+Living near Scottsdale and in the Canberra region, Peter is a both an active member of the community, Rural Fire Service member, sailor and novice paraglider.
 Appointed 2009.

 Executive Manager – Pip Walsh